colinsongf/graphflow/README.md

 * Either "Import project", or "File -> New -> Project from existing sources..."
 * In the file browser, go the Graphflow source directory, and select the 'build.gradle' file.
-(This selection of the build.gradle file instead of just the diretory is important because it informs IntelliJ that this is a Gradle project).
+(This selection of the build.gradle file instead of just the directory is important because it informs IntelliJ that this is a Gradle project).
 In the 'Import Project from Gradle' dialog box, select 'use gradle wrapper task configuration', and press 'OK'